congatudo/Congatudo/docs/_pages/general/why-congatudo.md

 and more.

+Of course, if you want to use Congatudo in a container, virtual machine or Home Assistant, you have the possibility to do it.

 #### No forced updates

 You also don't have to fear forced firmware updates that paywall or even entirely remove a previously available feature.